A2R-Lab/TinyMPCReference/README.md

 ## Contact

-For any questions/concerns, please contact the developers of this repository at [iam2141@columbia.edu](mailto:iam2141@columbia.edu)
+For any questions/concerns, free free to open issues/PRs, or contact the [developers](mailto:iam2141@columbia.edu) of this repository.